microsoft/pxt-arcade/docs/skillmap/clicker-themed/clickert3.md

 Try playing around with the code and the images to see if you can make your own customizations!

-When you're done, click **Finish** to return to the main page where you can get a link to share with family and friends!
+When you're done, click **Done** to return to the main page where you can get a link to share with family and friends!